nidafirdaws/cse15l-lab-reports/index.md

 ## Task 6 - Committing and pushing

-`<git commit -m "Fixed test"><git push>`
+`<git add ListExamples.java><git commit -m "Fixed test"><git push>`

-I typed a commit message and then pushed to the main branch of the forked repository to save the changes.
+I typed `git add ListExamples.java`, then I typed a commit message with `git commit -m "Fixed test"` and then pushed to the main branch of the forked repository using `git push` save the changes.

-I typed